anoma/juvix-docs/docs/tutorials/essential.juvix.md

 Juvix functions can be parameterized by types, similar to generics in Java, Rust, and C++.
-In functional programming terminology, such functions are called _polymorphic_, functions that work uniformly on all types, without relying on type-specific implementations.
+In functional programming terminology, such functions are called _polymorphic_ - they act uniformly on all types, without relying on type-specific implementations.
 For example, here is a polymorphic identity function which takes an argument of an arbitrary type `A` and returns it: